o1-labs/proof-systems/rfcs/0001-extended-lookup-tables.md

 ### Representing the combined fixed table

-The fixed table can be constructed at constraint system generation time, by extending all of the constituent tables to the same width, generating the appropriate table IDs array, and concatenating all of the tables.
+The fixed table can be constructed at constraint system generation time, by extending all of the constituent tables to the same width (i.e. number of columns), generating the appropriate table IDs array, and concatenating all of the tables.
 Concretely:

 Let `t[id][row][col]` be the `col`th element of the `row`th entry in the `id`th
 fixed table.